 The endoscopic eyebrow/ forehead lift is used when you need to hide the incisions, but still lift the entire forehead.
-It requires 3-5 small incisions hidden in the hair and leaves no visible scar.
+It requires 3-5 small incisions hidden in the hair and leaves virtually no visible scar.
 This procedure can lift everything from the hairline to the eyebrows.
 It tightens and smoothes the entire forehead while lifting the eyebrow area which “opens up” the entire upper face.
 Eyebrow shape and asymmetry can be addressed with this type of lift.
 The skin of the forehead is fixated higher up on the forehead bone with small dissolvable anchors.
 It is often performed with upper eyelid blepharoplasty.
-Following the procedure there will be some bruising and swelling.
+Following the procedure, there will be some bruising and swelling.
 Patients are usually comfortable returning to their normal routine activities in about 2 weeks.

 The Coronal Brow Lift

-The most invasive, but most effective method to raise the brows is the coronal lift.
+The most invasive, but most effective method to raise the forehead is the coronal lift.
 It involves making an ear-to-ear incision over the top of the head, removing a wedge of skin and hair.
 It will last the longest, but can cause a large scar that may be noticeable in certain people.
 It will also raise the hairline by several centimeters.
 This procedure isn’t used much anymore as the recovery is long and you can get very similar results with the pre-trichial lift.

 Who Should Perform The Eyebrow and Forehead Lift?